awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Babelfish.md

 Babelfish for Aurora PostgreSQL extends your Amazon Aurora PostgreSQL\-Compatible Edition database with the ability to accept database connections from Microsoft SQL Server clients\.
 Doing this allows applications originally built for SQL Server to work directly with Aurora PostgreSQL with few code changes compared to a traditional migration, and without changing database drivers\.

-The AWS DMS Babelfish endpoint supports Aurora PostgreSQL with Babelfish compatibility version 13\.6 \(Babelfish version 1\.2\.0\) or later\.
+For information about versions of Babelfish that AWS DMS supports as a target, see [Targets for AWS DMS](CHAP_Introduction.Targets.md)\.
 Earlier versions of Babelfish on Aurora PostgreSQL version 13\.4 and 13\.5 require a minor version upgrade before using the Babelfish endpoint\.

 For information about using Babelfish as a database endpoint, see [Babelfish for Aurora PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html) in the *Amazon Aurora User Guide for Aurora*